realjck/misspelled-desktop-icons/README.md

 Include at least one PNG image in the `/mdi-collection/png/` folder.

-To make it visible in the web page, simply add its name (kebab-case without extension) in the `mdi-collection/list.js` file.
+To make it visible in the web page, add its name in the `mdi-collection/list.js` file.

 Add, commit, then submit to a new branch: